w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 #### **Pool Commission**

 Nomination pools can charge a commission.
 It is applied to the staking rewards the pool earned after the validators took their commission.
 On Polkadot and Kusama, a pool commission can be anywhere between 0% and 10%.
-If a pool has a non-zero percent commission, you will see it on the [Staking Dashboard](https://staking.polkadot.cloud/#/pools):
+If a pool has a non-zero percent commission, you'll see it on the [Staking Dashboard](https://staking.polkadot.cloud/#/pools):

 ![](../../assets/how-to/65028556709.png)